A Bird Lands on the Wrong Branch

 The Atlas Entry: Looking at the Island from Itanhaém

-The closer legal interaction with the snakes themselves is at the Butantan Institute in São Paulo city, founded in 1901 as a research and antivenom-production center for Brazilian venomous fauna.
+The closer legal interaction with the snakes themselves is at the Butantan Institute in São Paulo city, founded in 1901 as a research and antivenom-production center.
 The institute maintains a public museum where preserved specimens of Bothrops insularis are on display alongside the related mainland species, and where the visitor can read the institutional history of the antivenom program that has saved tens of thousands of Brazilian snakebite victims since the early twentieth century.
 The Butantan is, in effect, the museum of the island — the place where the work that began with naval expeditions in the 1900s is still ongoing, in a controlled environment that does not require landing on the island itself.

 Frequently Asked Questions